Author: TCR Staff

 2. Super Sentences

 Super Sentences is a great whiteboard activity that the whole class can participate in.
-Create an area on your whiteboards for this activity by using Magnetic Border Trim.
+Create an area on your whiteboard for this activity by using Magnetic Border Trim.
 Write 4-5 sentences with grammatical errors.
 Have a student use Magnetic Punctuation Marks Magnetic Accents to correct the sentences.

 Teacher Created Resources Magnetic Labels